bitcoin-dot-org/Bitcoin.org/_includes/ref_transactions.md

     The "one extra value" it consumes is the result of an off-by-one error in the Bitcoin Core implementation.
-This value is not used, so scriptSigs prefix the signatures with a single OP_0 (0x00).
+This value is not used, so signature scripts prefix the secp256k1 signatures with a single OP_0 (0x00).

 * [`OP_RETURN`][op_return]{:#term-op-return}{:.term} terminates the script in failure when executed.